-Simply put, Florent Schmitt’s String Trio is an incredible composition — fascinating and complex.
-It is a piece that demands concentrated listening, but the musical rewards are many.
+Many people I know who are acquainted with the music contend that Florent Schmitt’s String Trio is a fascinating and complex composition.
+It’s one that demands concentrated listening — but the musical rewards are many.
 As the American violinist and conductor John McLaughlin Williams has stated:

 The musicologist Eric Berman extols the virtues of the String Trio like this:

 “The themes, the harmony, the rhythm, the counterpoint, the variations: All are dazzling for their richness and their perfection.”